 Is It Legal to Record and Transcribe Online Course Videos?

-Short answer: If you are an enrolled student, it is generally legal to create personal transcripts for your own study purposes under fair use doctrine (in the US) or similar personal use exceptions in most countries.
+Short answer: if you're enrolled, creating personal transcripts for your own study is generally legal under fair use (US) or similar personal use exceptions in most countries.

-- Do not use transcripts to recreate or compete with the original course
+- Don't use them to recreate or compete with the course

-- Some platforms' Terms of Service may prohibit recording - review them first
+- Some platforms' Terms of Service prohibit recording, check first

-When in doubt, check with the platform or instructor, or request that they provide official transcripts.
+When in doubt, ask the platform or instructor for official transcripts.

 Why VidNotes is the Best Tool for Transcribing Online Courses

-VidNotes is specifically designed for learners who want to turn video content into structured knowledge.
-Unlike generic transcription tools built for meetings or video editing, VidNotes focuses on:
+VidNotes is designed for learners who want to turn video into structured knowledge.
+Unlike generic tools built for meetings or video editing, VidNotes focuses on:

-- AI study tools: Automatic summaries, flashcards, and key points extraction
+- AI study tools: automatic summaries, flashcards, key points

-- Searchable library: Organize all your course transcripts in one place
+- Searchable library: all your course transcripts in one place

-- Multi-platform: iOS, web (app.vidnotes.app), and Chrome extension.
+- Multi-platform: iOS, web (app.vidnotes.app), Chrome extension.
 Android coming soon via Google Play.

 FAQ

 Yes.
-VidNotes does not depend on platform captions.
-Record the video with your screen recorder, import the file to VidNotes, and it will transcribe from the audio track.
+VidNotes doesn't rely on platform captions.
+Record with a screen recorder, import to VidNotes, it transcribes from the audio.

 Does VidNotes work with videos in other languages?

 Yes.
-VidNotes supports 99+ languages through OpenAI's Whisper model.
-It accurately transcribes courses in Spanish, French, German, Chinese, Japanese, Hindi, Arabic, and dozens of other languages.
+VidNotes supports 99+ languages via Whisper.
+Spanish, French, German, Chinese, Japanese, Hindi, Arabic, and many more.

 Will I get in trouble for transcribing course videos?

-As long as you use the transcripts for personal study and do not redistribute them, you are generally protected by fair use or personal use laws.
-Do not share, sell, or publicly post transcripts.
+If you use the transcripts for personal study and don't redistribute, you're generally protected by fair use or personal use laws.
+Don't share, sell, or post publicly.

 Can I transcribe live lectures or webinars?

 VidNotes works best with recorded video.
-If you want to transcribe a live lecture, record it first (with permission if required), then import the recording to VidNotes.
+For live lectures, record first (with permission if needed), then import.

 How accurate is VidNotes compared to Coursera or Udemy auto-captions?